Nosto/wiki-docs/features/marketing-permission-and-gdpr-compatibility.md

 # Marketing permission and GDPR compatibility
-Marketing permission or newsletter constent from customers are recorded at Nosto either during order confirmation (Conversion Tracking) or through customerUpdate webhook (Customer Feed).
-In case of order confirmation, the consent is received through the `marketingPermission` field in `OrderCustomer` bean and though `acceptsMarketing` field in `ShopifyCustomer` bean in case of webhook.
-These fields tells Nosto whether the customer has given their [GDPR](https://www.eugdpr.org/) compliant consent for receiving marketing emails.
+Marketing permission or newsletter consent from customers is recorded either during order confirmation or through customer webhooks.
+In case of order confirmation, the consent is received through the `marketingPermission` flag.
+These fields tell Nosto if the customer has given their [GDPR](https://www.eugdpr.org/) compliant consent for receiving marketing emails.

 ## Consent - Order confirmation
 When a customer is placing an order for any product, the checkout page will collect the customer's consent for receiving the marketing emails as shown below,